seclution/frappe_app_template/README.md

 # Frappe App Template

 This repository acts as the base for building custom Frappe apps with **Codex**.
 It is meant to be used as a Git submodule inside your own project.
-All automation logic for Codex lives in `DEV_INSTRUCTIONS.md` while this README explains the manual steps.
+All automation logic and development guidelines for Codex live in `DEV_INSTRUCTIONS.md` while this README explains the manual steps.
+A sample prompt sequence can be found under `instructions/prompts.md`.

 ## Getting Started